 Doctors have formed a connection between a regular lack of physical activity and excess body weight and increased insulin resistance.
 Insulin resistance affects your ability to use blood sugar for energy and women with PCOS can often have higher levels of insulin resistance than women without PCOS.

-So you can pick any exercise, especially one that you enjoy doing, if you have PCOS and are looking for PCOS workouts.
+So you can pick any PCOS exercise, especially one that you enjoy doing, if you have PCOS and are looking to do PCOS exercises at home.

 Suggested read – PCOS- What to Eat & Avoid and a Sample Diet Plan for Weight Loss

-Here are the exercise types that you might want to consider:
+Here are the PCOS exercise types that you might want to consider:

 High Intensity Interval Training (HIIT) Workouts